inferno-framework/inferno-framework.github.io/docs/concepts.md

 users' local machines without any additional configuration.
 An Inferno Deployment includes a web interface as well as a RESTful API to enable third-party integration.

+{% include figure.html
+    file="inferno-deployment.png"
+    alt="Diagram of Inferno Deployment"
+    caption="A deployment combines Inferno Core and a Test Kit into a running instance." description="Default services in a deployment include nginx, redis, validator services, web and command line interfaces, and database interfaces." maxwidth="100%"
+%}

+## Inferno Architecture Diagram

+You can view an [Inferno Architecture Diagram](/download/Inferno_Architecture.pdf) (PDF) which summarizes the components of Inferno Framework and includes a glossary of terms.